Total Devo: Composition

 "Disco Dancer" was inspired by an Indian music video in which a man doing "exaggerated macho dances" declares "I'm a disco!
 Yeah, I'm a disco!"

 "Some Things Never Change" contains a portion of lyrics from an earlier composition entitled "Some Things Don't Change", which was rejected from their previous studio album, Shout, and later appeared on the compilation album Recombo DNA (2000).
 The song also paraphrases a lyric from the Beatles' "A Day in the Life" and appeared in Interplay's computer adventure game, Neuromancer, itself an adaptation of the 1984 novel of the same name by William Gibson.

 "The Shadow" has lyrics that contain numerous references to literary works such as the Strange Case of Dr Jekyll and Mr Hyde.
 The chorus is partially lifted from T. S. Eliot's poem "The Hollow Men" and it incorporates and paraphrases the catchphrase from the serials following the character the Shadow ("Who knows what lurks in the hearts of men?/The shadow knows!").

 Artwork and packaging

 The cover photograph is based on an early promotional photo by Devo from 1977.
 For the silhouette photo on the back cover, the band members posed naked, in a spoof of Prince's Lovesexy album art.

 The caption on the front cover has changed depending on the number of tracks contained in each release.
 The cover of the original vinyl release included the caption "11 digital cartoons from the de-evolution band," while the original CD release, which included two additional tracks, was captioned "13 digital cartoons from the de-evolution band."
 A cassette release was captioned "12 digital cartoons..." and the Restless Records re-release is captioned with "16 digital cartoons...".
-The 2018 Futurismo release simply says "Digital cartoons...".
+The 2018 Futurismo release simply says "Digital cartoons...", and the 2025 streaming release contains no caption.